Ex-Mente/auxi.0/CONTRIBUTING.md

 2. Write system details if your issue is a bug. (required for bug)
 3. Write background about your issue. (required)
 4. Write a purpose statement for the issue. (required)
-5. Propose an approach to address the issue. (optional for initial submition)
+5. Propose an approach to address the issue. (optional for initial submission)
-6. Specify the scope of the issue. (optional for initial submition)
+6. Specify the scope of the issue. (optional for initial submission)
 7. Submit the issue on Github. (required)